unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-mount filesystem in the emperor after the vassal has been started
+``help``: mount filesystem in the emperor after the vassal has been started

 umount-asap
 ***********